tscpp/conventional-versioning/README.md

 [![NPM Version](https://img.shields.io/npm/v/conventional-versioning)](https://npmjs.com/package/conventional-versioning)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/tscpp/conventional-versioning/checks.yml)

+## Experimental!

+This package is still under development, so bugs may be encountered and crucial features might be missing.
+Use it solely for testing the library at this stage.
+For more details, see [tscpp/conventional-versioning#1](https://github.com/tscpp/conventional-versioning/issues/1).

+The semantic versioning specification allows this library to introduce **breaking changes in any release** during the `0.x` major version.

 ## Introduction

 Conventional Versioning is a library designed to simplify the versioning of packages, particularly in larger monorepo setups.
 It uses [conventional commits] to detect new versions for packages automatically but also supports manual version promotion if needed.
 As expected, it adheres to [semantic versioning] (semver).